 By this point, you should have a large chunk of people who’ve passed through the start of your marketing funnel.
 Arguably the most important part is the bottom of your funnel—also known as the “purchase” stage.

-People hitting this point have decided they want to purchase from you.
+People hitting this point have decided they're interested in your products and it's likely they want to purchase from you.
 The content you provide needs to nudge them towards hitting “confirm”, such as:

 - Abandoned cart emails

 Here’s an example of how HubSpot convert their BOFU audience with a case study:

 The aim of this content is to convince customers to purchase.
 Why wouldn’t they hit “buy now” if they’re reading a success story of how HubSpot’s software have previously helped a company increase their audience size by 81%?

 Take a look through your customer list, and reach out to those who fit your “ideal customer” mold.
 How has your product or service helped them?